VisioMath: Benchmarking Figure-based Mathematical Reasoning in LMMs: Experiment Details

-\textbf{Limitations of Single-Image LMMs in Multi-Image Reasoning Tasks.} To evaluate the capability of single-image LMMs in multi-image reasoning tasks, we employ a simple strategy: concatenating multiple images into a single composite and applying single-image LMMs for reasoning.
+Due to space limitations in the main text, we report the full evaluation results of various LMMs on the VisioMath benchmark in Table~\ref{tab:option_appendix} and Table~\ref{tab:similar_appendix}.
+Moreover, we evaluate the adaptability of models not originally designed for multi-image processing.
+For these models, we implement an image concatenation strategy, in which all images associated with a given question are merged into a single composite image.
 Despite its straightforwardness, this approach exposes critical limitations.
-Among the seven models evaluated, the best performer—LLaVA-v1.6-vicuna-13B achieves only 24.4\% accuracy, underperforming even naive baselines such as random guessing and frequency-based prediction.
-These results underscore a fundamental limitation of single-image LMMs in multi-image contexts: their architectures are inherently deficient in aligning features and integrating contextual information across distinct visual inputs.
+Among the models evaluated, the best performer, LLaVA-v1.6-vicuna-13B achieves only 24.4\% accuracy, which is on par with the naive baseline of random guessing.
+These results underscore a fundamental limitation of single-image LMMs in multi-image contexts: they fail to effectively model relational information across distinct visual inputs.
+This highlights the need for architectures that explicitly support cross-image representation learning and comparative reasoning.

-\textbf{Challenges for Deep Thinking Models in Multi-Image Reasoning.} Deep thinking strategies, while beneficial in other contexts, appear to underperform in multi-image mathematical reasoning tasks.
-We conduct a systematic evaluation of QvQ-72B-Preview and its base model QwenVL2-72B, as well as Gemini2-flash-thinking and its base model Gemini2-flash.
-Results from the VisioMath benchmark reveal modest declines in performance when deep thinking modules are employed: QvQ-72B-Preview experienced a 0.8\% drop, while Gemini2-flash-thinking declined by 2.3\%.
-This degradation may stem from a lack of sufficient multi-image mathematical thinking data during the later training stages of these models.